What's this L.A. cougar thing? Is this the chick with the P-22 tattoo? If I Google Beth why does "pika & poop" come up in the results?

 After a day spent tracking P-22 in Griffith Park with Jeff Sikich, the National Park Service biologist who studies the cat, I had a life changing epiphany.
 This cat has more of an imagination than I do.
 Why can’t a mountain lion live in a city?
 Why is the human built environment seen as off limits to wildlife?
 If it’s good enough for a mountain lion, who are we to judge?

 P-22 shifted my perspective and his remarkable story of crossing two of the busiest freeways in the country to find a new home, as well as his ability (and those of his Santa Monica Mountain cougar kin) to adapt to life in a challenging urban interface in order to survive speaks to the beauty and resiliency of wild things.
 This inspired me to act--I wanted to help these animals survive.
 And from that inspiration #SaveLACougars was born--the collaborative campaign to build the largest wildlife crossing in the world over one of the busiest freeways in the country to help save a population of mountain lions.
-And P-22 also inspired me to get my first tattoo at age 46--and much to my mother's horror a month before my wedding.
+And P-22 also inspired me to get my first tattoo at age 46.

 Join me in my celebration of the wonder of all California wildlife--whether in a city, a rural town, or somewhere in between--and in my efforts to protect and coexist with our wild neighbors.